 Performance

-Surface and troubleshoot slow performance of queries.
+Surface and troubleshoot slow performance of queries and ETL jobs.

 How to use the dashboard to solve performance issues